3.1 Getting Your Work Performed Live (the DIY way) – Setting Up

 Once you have established which musicians are going to be involved, you need to consider the basis on which you are going to collaborate.
 Are they college friends happy to play for free to get another live performance in a professional setting under their belt?
 Or are they more seasoned musicians who will expect a fee?
 If they expect a fee, which level will it be at?
 And will there be fees for rehearsals, as well as for the concert?
 If you don’t pay a fee to the musicians, will you reimburse their travel expenses?
 Any option is valid, as long as all parties are in agreement.

-Don’t forget to think of special circumstances.
+Don’t forget to think about special circumstances.
 Will more specialist percussion instruments have to be hired in?
 Will the percussionist provide his/her instruments free of charge?
 Will there be porterage?
 Equally, will the electronics person provide tech?
 Might he or she deserve a larger fee, as they will have to come earlier for set-up?
 If you are planning to record the concert for archive/promotional purposes, are the musicians aware of this and have they given their consent?

 For clarity, and because it is good practice, you should draw up a written agreement.
 If you have assembled individual musicians for the project, you need to have an agreement with each of them.
 If you are working with a pre-existing ensemble you need to draw up only one agreement.
 The agreement can be in the form of an e-mail, outlining point-by-point everything you have agreed on.